binaryphile/concorde/README.md

 3.  **arrays and hashes are passed and returned as string representations**

-    Bash is much better at working with strings as arguments than other data structures.
-The prior rules mean that you really have to use strings for arrays and hashes since you want to pass them and they can only be passed as strings.
+    Bash is much better at working with strings as arguments than with other data structures.
+The rules explained so far mean that you really have to use strings for arrays and hashes, since you want to pass them rather than rely on globals, and they can only be passed as strings.

-    While this sounds like extra work, it actually ends up being fairly convenient since they don't need to be converted back to array form most of the time.
-If simply being passed to another function, that function already expects the array in string form, so no conversion is necessary.
+    While this sounds like extra work, it actually ends up being convenient when coupled with the other functions in concorde.
+You don't often need to work with native hashes when you can extract keys directly into your namespace, and multiple assignment makes array items available as locals as well.
+And the rest of concorde's functions expect arrays as strings in the first place, so once converted, the arrays rarely need to be converted back to native form.

-    The string representations are simply the text format used in array assignments, with parentheses on the outside and array items separated by spaces.
+    The format of the string representations is simply the text format used in array assignments, with parentheses on the outside and array items separated by spaces.
 Quotes are used to put spaces in values:

         "( zero \"item one\" 'item two' )"